Thai Massage Is More Than A Massage

 Western massage styles primarily rely on the therapist’s hands.
 This can be very hard on the therapist and can lead to problems like carpal tunnel syndrome which has forced many therapists to drop out of their profession.

 In contrast, Thai Massage is much more versatile and uses other body parts extensively and skillfully, like forearms, elbows, knees, and feet.

 This makes it much more therapist friendly and can greatly reduce the stress on the practitioner’s body.
 Thai Massage can extend a therapist’s career and preserve their health.

 How and where can Thai Massage be learned:

 The obvious answer seems to be a massage school or a training workshop.
 However, all the above-mentioned groups already have training in the healing arts.
 For them, there is another option.

 Thai Healing Massage Academy has created a highly effective online training system that has helped thousands of massage therapists, yoga teachers, and other health practitioners to learn this art very effectively.

 The training is interactive with teacher support.
 There is a student community, certification options, the convenience of learning at one’s own pace, and lifetime access to training materials and support.

 For more information about our online Thai Massage training courses, please visit our 20-course training library:

-The author, Shama Kern, is the founder and director of Thai Healing Massage Academy.
-He has been practicing and teaching Thai Massage for 18 years, and he is the creator of 20 Thai Massage online training programs.
+The author, Shama Kern, is the founder of Thai Healing Massage Academy.
+He has been practicing and teaching Thai Massage for over two decades, and he is the creator of 20 Thai Massage online training programs.